koulakis/banana-collector-deep-reinforcement-learning/README.md

 1. Most of the simulation setup comes from (this notebook)[https://github.com/udacity/deep-reinforcement-learning/blob/master/p1_navigation/Navigation.ipynb]
 1. The architecture of the agent and the training loop was influenced by a (similar project in the course)[https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution]
 1. The unity environment created by Udacity is a direct copy (from here)[https://github.com/udacity/deep-reinforcement-learning/tree/master/python]
+1. Some implementation details (e.g. for the dueling DQN architecture) were inspired from the (ReAgent project)[https://github.com/facebookresearch/ReAgent]

 ### Publications
 The following publications were either directly used to build improvements of the original DQN algorithm or provided